HuanYuu/TFusion/README.md

 One libraryID can share by several sample id (TargetFusion can debarcode).
 One sampleID can have several fq_data_path (TargetFusion will merge all these data to analysis).

-target_region.bed: include 4 column, chr/start/end/symbol.
+target_region.bed: include 4 column, chr,start,end,symbol.
 symbol can be target gene name. software will statistic every symbol's coverage.

 target.fusion.gene.list: include gene names.
 One gene per one line.